 • Empowering - Ensure your goals feel right for you and help you make the changes you want.

-Career planning or goal setting will only achieve its purpose if you adhere to the principles of measuring your progress and following the path you have planned.
-This means it is important to write down your goals.
+Career planning or goal setting will only achieve its purpose if you follow the path you have planned.
+This means it is important to write down your career goals.

-The process of putting pen to paper allows you to keep clear focus, check your achievements and make the necessary alterations when required.
-Imagine you are planning an overseas trip and the amount of time and energy you would devote to it.
+The process of putting pen to paper allows you to keep a clear focus, identify achievements and make any necessary alterations as and when required.
+Imagine you are planning an overseas trip – think about how much time and energy you would devote to it.
 Your career will probably span the next thirty years of your life and it deserves just as much focused planning, if not more.